pyOpenSci/python-package-guide/package-structure-code/python-package-structure.md

 - This structure has historically been used across the ecosystem and packages using it are unlikely to change.
-- You can directly import the package directly from the root directory.
+- You can import the package directly from the root directory.
 For some this is engrained in their respective workflows.
 However, for a beginner the danger of doing this is that you are not developing and testing against the installed version of your package.
 Rather, you are working directly with the flat files.